grplyler/cisco-cheatsheet/README.md

 **Warning, use at your own risk.
 I created these scripts with an educational mindset while studying for my CCNA**

-[Work in Progress] Bootstrapping, hardening, and cheatsheet scripts for Cisco routers.
+[Work in Progress] Bootstrapping, hardening, and cheatsheet config/scripts for Cisco switches and routers.

-Most of the content so far is on this README.md document.
-Simply copy and paste the command references for the features you need to fire up the FTP server to pull then directly onto the network appliance.
+**Handy** FTP Server (python pftpdlib) included for backing up and restoring your config

 ## Navigation